Recurrence and transience for the frog model on trees: Introduction

 We present two other results besides Theorem~\ref{thm:2tree}.
 The first is a 0-1 law for transience and recurrence of the frog model on a $d$-ary tree that applies under more general initial conditions than one frog per site.
 For a given distribution $\nu$ on the nonnegative integers, we consider the frog model on a $d$-ary tree with the number of sleeping frogs on each vertex other than the root drawn independently from $\nu$.
 The root initially contains one frog, which begins its life awake.
 Recall that when a site is visited for the first time, all sleeping frogs at that site are awoken.
 We refer to this as the frog model with i.i.d.-$\nu$ initial conditions.
 When $\nu=\delta_1$, this is the usual one-per-site frog model.
 This theorem complements the 0-1 law for recurrence proven in \cite{recurrence} in a frog model on $\Z$ with drift.
 It also plays an important role in \cite{frog2}, where we use it to show that the probability of recurrence for the frog model on a $d$-ary tree with i.i.d.-$\Poi(\mu)$ initial conditions jumps abruptly from 0 to 1 as $\mu$ increases.
+More recently, \cite{01frog} proved a 0-1 law for the frog model that applies in a wide range of circumstances.
+For instance, it establishes that recurrence holds either with probability~$0$ or $1$ for the frog model on any transitive graph with i.i.d.\ initial conditions.
+This would apply immediately here, except that we work on $\TT_d$ rather than on $\Thom$.

 \begin{thm}\thlabel{thm:01law} The frog model on $\TT_d$ for any $d$ and any i.i.d.\ initial conditions is recurrent with probability 0 or 1. \end{thm}

 Our final related result is that in contrast to the 0-1 law on $\TT_d$, there is a graph on which the frog model is recurrent with probability strictly between $0$ and $1$.